Some tips for putting together a disaster preparedness kit on a tight budget:

 Amateur Radio Operators

-Amatuer Radio Classes are scheduled for August 22, 23 & 24.
+Amateur Radio Classes are scheduled for April 24, 25 & 26, 2015.
 Click on the link for more information: HAM Radio Class Information

 The City is always looking for amateur radio operators that are interested in working with the City during a disaster.
 HAM radio volunteers use their amateur radio skills to assist the City of Whittier, the Whittier school districts, both Whittier hospitals, and nearby cities with communications in the event of an emergency.
 Interested in volunteering?
 Please contact the City's Emergency Preparedness Program for information: (562) 567-9810.